JMM-Cong coalition will field joint candidate, no discord in ruling alliance: Hemant Soren | Politics

 On the Congress agitating against the state government on a few occasions, Soren dubbed it as minor issues that keep cropping up in a household.

-JMM has 30 members in the state assembly, while Congress has 17 MLAs.
+The JMM has 30 members in the state assembly, while the Congress has 17 MLAs.
 The main opposition BJP has 26 MLAs.
-Congress has been seeking JMM's support for its candidate, while a JMM spokesperson had said on Saturday that the party has decided to field its candidate.
+The Congress has been seeking JMM's support for its candidate, while a JMM spokesperson had said on Saturday that the party has decided to field its candidate.

-Soren also hit out at the Centre over the Enforcement Directorate (ED) raids in the state in connection with the alleged MNREGA scam.
+Soren also hit out at the Centre over the Enforcement Directorate (ED) raids in the state in connection with an alleged MNREGA scam.

 ''We very well know the condition of central agencies in the country right now.
-I am co-relating the NCB case of Shah Rukh Khan's son Aryan Khan in Mumbai to the action by Enforcement Directorate in Jharkhand. ''You know the context of the ED action...Even after 20-25 days, neither is there anything available on the ED website nor has anything been made public as to what they found in this,'' he said.
+I am co-relating the NCB case of Shah Rukh Khan's son Aryan Khan in Mumbai to the action by Enforcement Directorate in Jharkhand. ''You know the context of the ED action...Even after 20-25 days, neither is there anything available on the ED website nor has anything been made public on what they have found,'' he said.

+Asked about various challenges he has been facing, Soren said, ''They can try as much but will not be able to harm even a hair of my head.''
+He said the alleged scam ED is investigating is about two districts -Khunti and Chatra - and added, ''I doubt they have even visited the two districts for investigation''.

+''They are searching for something else.
+When they can dig 500-year-old issues pertaining to mosques and temples, this (alleged scam) is only 14 years old,'' he said, in a swipe at the BJP.

 Asked if he would coordinate with other non-BJP states over such issues, he answered in the affirmative.